RTB Rent Register - Residential Tenancies Board

 How are the register results selected?

-• It will return up to 10 results for your search.
+• It will return 30 results for your search.

 • For dwelling type, it will show just houses or apartments depending on your search.

-• For floor area, an exact match is any floor area within 10% of the value you entered.
+• For floor area, a strong match is any floor area within 10% of the value you entered.

 • For number of bedrooms, it must be the same number.

-• If there are less than 10 exact matches, the Register will provide examples that are a weaker match.
+• If there are not enough strong matches, the Register will provide examples that are a weaker match.
+This includes:

-• Then, it will provide examples where the floor area is more than 10% above or below the value you entered.
-These properties will have a lower match score.
+• Floor areas that are more than 10% above or below the value you entered.

-• Then, it will give examples where the number of bedrooms is 1 higher or lower than the value you entered.
+• Examples where the number of bedrooms is 1 higher or lower than the value you entered.

 Can I use other sources for comparable rents?